CFEL-CMI/Active-Learning-of-PES/docs/source/Implementation/imp_details.rst

 Implementation of active learning algorithms
 ********************************************

-The implementation of the active learning algorithms is based on the abstract codes of the python libact package [YSYTSH2017]_.
-Please consult its git repository and the corresponding paper for more details.
 Here we give a minimal example on how to use the Stochastic Query by Forest algorithm.

 Starting from a dataset :math:`(X,Y)` as numpy arrays one can define a dataset object::